 1. Sonos Arc Wireless Soundbar

-The directional firing speakers, rounded design and wireless connectivity make this the wireless soundbar you want to own.
-The speakers fire sounds all around the room creating a true surround sound experience, even though it’s a single soundbar.
+The directional-firing speakers, rounded design and wireless connectivity make this the wireless soundbar you want to own.
+The speakers shoot sounds all around the room to create a true surround sound experience, even though it’s a single soundbar.
 And the Arc is completely controlled with the Sonos app on your phone.
 It supports all the major music streaming services, so you can enjoy wireless music streaming at its highest audio quality.
 Simply put, it’s the best wireless soundbar available right now.

 2. Vizio Elevate

-When it comes to the best Dolby Wireless soundbars, the Vizio Elevate stands out from the pack thanks to 18 separate drivers contained in this soundbar.
-But what really makes this soundbar worth consideration is that the outermost speakers automatically turn upwards to provide the most immersive Dolby Atmos effect possible.
+When it comes to the best Dolby Wireless soundbars, the Vizio Elevate stands out from the pack thanks to this soundbar’s 18 separate drivers.
+But what makes this soundbar worth consideration is that the outermost speakers automatically turn upwards to provide the most immersive Dolby Atmos effect possible.
 This may not have all of the connectivity, voice assistant and streaming options as the Sonos Arc, but it does come bundled with a subwoofer and two satellites.
 If you did the same thing with the Sonos Arc it would cost nearly $2,000.

 3. Yamaha YAS-209BL Wireless Soundbar

 The Yamaha YAS-209BL has a lot to like.
 It sounds fantastic, and the wireless subwoofer adds that extra thump to your favorite action movies or games.
 Thanks to the DTS Virtual:X, this soundbar setup truly pulls off surround sound like you’d get by adding additional speakers around the room.
 As far as other wireless features go, the 209BL has voice control via Amazon Alexa to control not only your soundbar but other Alexa-enabled devices throughout your home.